 Ilona Jaspers, Ph.D., is the Research Director of the cardiopulmonary research theme for the CEHS.
 She is a Professor at the University of North Carolina at Chapel Hill (UNC-CH) in the Department of Pediatrics with joint appointments in the Departments of Microbiology and Immunology as well as Environmental Sciences and Engineering.
 Dr. Jaspers has a long-standing interest in the adverse health effects induced by pollutant exposures.
 She collaborates extensively with investigators from UNC-CH and the U.S. Environmental Protection agency to conduct translational studies related to air pollution health effects.
 Research in Dr. Jaspers’ laboratory focuses on the mechanisms by which exposure to air pollutants such as ozone, woodsmoke, cigarette smoke, and e-cigarettes modifies host defense responses, using translational human in vitro and in vivo models.
 As the Director of the Curriculum in Toxicology, Dr. Jaspers also oversees the training and mentorship of graduate students and postdoctoral fellows.

-Kathleen Gray, Director of the Community Outreach and Engagement Core
+Kathleen Gray, Director of the Community Engagement Core

-Kathleen Gray, Ph.D., is the Director of the Community Outreach and Engagement Core in the Center for Environmental Health and Susceptibility.
+Kathleen Gray, Ph.D., is the Director of the Community Engagement Core (CEC) in the Center for Environmental Health and Susceptibility.
 Her research focuses on environmental health literacy, science communication and community and stakeholder engagement.
 In 2015, Dr. Gray was awarded the Office of the Provost Engaged Scholarship Award for Partnership, one of UNC’s highest public service honors, in recognition of a longstanding collaboration with a regional environmental nonprofit and a county park to inform vulnerable populations about the risks of consuming contaminated fish.
-Within the UNC Institute for the Environment, she manages the Environmental Resource Program, which enhances public understanding of current environmental science and health research and its relevance to daily life.
+Within the UNC Institute for the Environment, she manages the Center for Public Engagement with Science, which enhances public understanding of current environmental science and health research and its relevance to daily life.
 She has over 20 years’ experience conducting environmental health education with community audiences and assisting businesses and government agencies in making sustainable choices.
 Prior to joining UNC, she led a statewide assessment of NC’s recycling industry, advised over 300 businesses in expanding their use of environmentally responsible products and services, developed and evaluated educational materials for EPA’s voluntary environmental programs, and managed a community-focused environmental health internship program at Vanderbilt University.